postgres-ai/docs/docs/platform/security.md

 To mitigate these aspects, consider the following:

-1. allow working with Joe Bot only to whom you can trust (your organization's team members),
+1. only people you can trust to work with Joe Bot (your organization's team members),
 1. use audit logs Joe Bot provides to review all the activity periodically,
 1. ensure that you use only secure connections (HTTPS), with valid SSL certificates,
-1. if needed, cleanup Joe Bot history or disable it completely,
+1. if needed, you can clean up Joe Bot history or disable it completely,
 1. finally, you may want to consider removing sensitive data at snapshot creation time in Database Lab instances.
 In this case, the sensitive data won't be available at all (however, this approach changes the physical layout, affecting EXPLAIN plans; in some cases, they may change and not be identical to production anymore).

 #### postgres-checkup